Here’s Your Chicago Bears Guide For Home Games

 Single-game tickets

-Single-game tickets are purchased in a typical Ticketmaster fashion.
-Depending on which game, which opponent and seat location, prices vary dramatically.
-The further out a ticket is purchased, generally, the cheaper price.
+Single-game tickets can be purchased through various outlets.
+Depending on which game, which opponent, and seat location, prices vary dramatically.
+The further out a ticket is purchased, generally, the cheaper the price.

 The cheapest seats will be in the 400 sections, which sit above the Bears sideline.
-The cheapest seats at the time of writing are $47 per seat against the Cardinals on Christmas Eve.
-But even upper deck prices can climb above $200, especially early in the season.
+Per Ticketsmarter, the cheapest seats at writing are $95 for the final home game of the season against the Seattle Seahawks.
+But even upper deck prices can quickly climb above $200, especially early in the season.
+The average price for a 2024 single-game ticket is $585.

 The best bang for the buck in the stadium for those who want to be as close to the field as possible will be in each endzone.
-Again, prices can vary dramatically, but usually there are first deck seats for around $300.
+Again, prices can vary dramatically, but usually there are lower deck seats for around $325.

 For those looking to stay in the luxury of club level, prices climb quickly.
 The cheapest club level seats that can be found start around $250 but can climb over the $1,000 mark.